noahehall/theBookOfNoah/0current/databases/looker.md

 ### filtering

-- basic: just the GUI dropdown
+- basic: drop down selectors
 - advanced matches: extended match conditions for a specfic field
 - custom filters: are used to create a database query
   - you cannot refer to measures in a custom filter, or use any functions that rely on query results